Protecting the Smallest Passengers with Presence Detection Technology

 Source: “Child Hot Car Dangers Fact Sheet” by KidsAndCars.org

-In the U.S., public attention on such tragic accidents that cost young lives has led to the introduction of the Hot Cars Act, a bill that requires all new passenger motor vehicles to be equipped with a child safety alert system.
-In Europe, Euro NCAP,*2 known as an impartial organization evaluating and verifying the safety of new-model cars, points out in 2025 Roadmap (automobile safety measures released in 2017) that the function of detecting and rescuing a child left alone in a car is an emerging necessary vehicle safety technology.
+In the U.S., public attention about these avoidable tragedies has led to the introduction of the Hot Cars Act, a bill that requires all new passenger motor vehicles to be equipped with a child safety alert system.
+In Europe, Euro NCAP,*2 known as an impartial organization that evaluates and verifies the safety of new-model cars, shared a “2025 Roadmap” of automobile safety measures which included detecting and rescuing a child left alone in a car as an emerging necessary vehicle safety technology.
 Across U.S. and Europe, a movement has started to make it obligatory to equip new-model cars with a child presence detection (CPD) system in the hopes that this equipment will protect children from tragic accidents.

 The automobile industry has already proved its concerted approach to social issues, including purifying exhaust gas and improving collision safety.
 While collision safety has been shifting its focus from occupant protection to pedestrian protection, the CPD system has been gaining a great deal of attention and expectations around the world.